ztachip/ztachip/Documentation/tensor_programmer_guide.md

 ```

-## 4. Tensor variables.
+## Tensor variables.

 Tensor variables are tensor alias.
-Tensor variables are normally used in fast and tight loop of mcore programs.
+Tensor variables are normally used in fast and tight loop of tensor programs.

 Example below is an example of a tensor variable